OSE3Sandbox/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/README.md

 This will *soon* configure tower with all the inventories, credentials, job_templates, and workflows to begin deploying across Amazon Web Services.

+Some interesting notes:

+There are many modules for tower (search tower_ [here](http://docs.ansible.com/ansible/list_of_all_modules.html)).
+There is no ansible module for creating a workflow.
+It would be helpful if this were available.
+For now, we will try to use the tower-cli.
+Also, there is no way to start an SCM update using the tower_project ansible module.
+It would be helpful if that existed, so the SCM update could be issued and then job_templates could reference the available playbooks that were synchronized.

 ## Future Sections

 We would like to add the following sections.